Meeting Summary - 02/27/2025 Senate Business & Commerce

 - Recommends lowering reporting requirements to loads as small as 25 megawatts for improved transparency and planning.

-APPLICATION OF BRAZOS ELECTRIC POWER COOPERATIVE, INC. TO AMEND ITS CERTIFICATE OF CONVENIENCE AND NECESSITY FOR THE BEECHAM GAP 138-KV TRANSMISSION LINE IN LAMPASAS AND CORYELL COUNTIES - (66 filings)
+APPLICATION OF ENTERGY TEXAS, INC. TO AMEND ITS CERTIFICATE OF CONVENIENCE AND NECESSITY FOR THE CYPRESS-TO-LEGEND 500-KV TRANSMISSION LINE IN HARDIN AND JEFFERSON COUNTIES - (67 filings)